clojure/test.check/doc/intro.md

 Now, let's make our own, JSON-like generator.
 We'll allow `gen/list` and `gen/map` as our compound types and `gen/int` and `gen/boolean` as our scalar types.
-Since `recursive-gen` only excepts one of each type of generator, we'll combine our compound types with a simple function, and the two scalars with `gen/one-of`.
+Since `recursive-gen` only accepts one of each type of generator, we'll combine our compound types with a simple function, and the two scalars with `gen/one-of`.